nliaudat/esp_canbus/hoval_data_processing/readme.md

 ```

 `--apply` downloads the current workbook, compares its sha256 against
+`datapoints_version.json`, and on change regenerates the presets into a
+staging area first.
+Only after generation succeeds and the entity-count
-`datapoints_version.json`, backs up the previous workbook, regenerates the
+sanity check passes is the previous workbook backed up, the new workbook
-presets and sanity-checks that the entity count did not collapse.
+installed and the staged presets copied into place -- a failed update leaves
+the repository untouched.